aruntk/polymer-apollo/README.md

 - `skip` Used to set the state of the query subscribtion.
 Check example below.
 - `loadingKey` will update the component data property you pass as the value.
 You should initialize this property to `false` in properties.
 When the query is loading, this property will be set to `true` and as soon as it no longer is, the property will be set to `false`.
-- `dataKey` can be use to set the name of the property to get from the graphql data object.
-If not defined, the key of the query is used.
-It's useful when you use a graphql multiple times in the same polymer element.
-Check example below.

 ##### Hooks